11 truths about PR you need to know

 3. PR is not like marketing

 Many people find this difficult to too, to take.
 Why?
-Because now publicity requires that you include content into your publicity efforts.
+Because another one of the truths about PR is that publicity requires that you include content into your publicity efforts.

 For example, the media like to look at your website and see that you have written blog posts, they tend to believe that you know what you are talking about!
 Yes really.